Q: What are healthy bacteria?

 A: This can vary, depending on your needs.
 If you’ve just gone through a round of antibiotics, you could take more Primal Probiotics capsules to help replenish the healthy strains of bacteria that might have died off during the course of treatment.
 For regular maintenance, you can take fewer.
 So the range of capsules can vary from 1-10 per day.

-Q: How long is the shelf life for this product?
+Q: How long is the shelf life of this product?

 A: Maintains optimum potency for up to 18 months.